-Sacramento Focuses On Sidewalk Safety Before E-Scooter Increase in 2019
+Sacramento Focuses On Sidewalk Safety Before E-Scooter Increase

 Before an influx of new JUMP devices hit the streets in 2019, Sacramento leaders are ramping up safety initiatives to hopefully protect locals.
 The main issue police want to address is using e-scooters on sidewalks.

 Since e-scooters are defined as motorized vehicles, it’s illegal to ride them on sidewalks.
 Instead, e-scooter riders need to travel in bike lanes or on the side of the street.

 This doesn’t mean, however, you can’t use rentable bicycles on sidewalks.
 Although bicyclists are encouraged to use bike-protected lanes when provided, police say it’s e-scooters on sidewalks they’re mostly concerned about.

 Not only is riding an e-scooter on sidewalks illegal, but it’s also incredibly dangerous.
 Sacramento police don’t have official injury numbers, but they did say they’ve received numerous calls on e-scooter accidents.